How to Make Hibiscus Tea for High Blood Pressure

 4. Promotes kidney health

-Hibiscus has mild diuretic properties that stimulate urine production, which can help prevent high oxalate kidney stones by aiding in the removal of oxalates and other waste products from the kidneys.
+Hibiscus tea has mild diuretic properties that stimulate urine production.
+This can help prevent the formation of kidney stones by aiding in the removal of oxalates and other waste products from the kidneys.

 FAQ